EzzEldinx/CYBER_Neuro_AI_Company/README.md

-# NeuroAI - Advanced AI Solutions Website
+# CyberNeuro - Advanced AI Solutions Website

 ![Project Status](https://img.shields.io/badge/status-active-success)
 ![License](https://img.shields.io/badge/license-All%20Rights%20Reserved-blue)

-**NeuroAI** is a futuristic, responsive front-end website designed for a fictional Artificial Intelligence company.
+**CyberNeuro** is a futuristic, responsive front-end website designed for a fictional Artificial Intelligence company.
 The project showcases advanced CSS animations, a modern dark-mode aesthetic, and a multi-page architecture that provides a seamless user experience.

 ## 📝 Description

-This project serves as a digital brochure for "NeuroAI," a company specializing in intelligent automation, neural networks, and cloud intelligence.
+This project serves as a digital brochure for "CyberNeuro," a company specializing in intelligent automation, neural networks, and cloud intelligence.
 The design philosophy centers on a high-tech, sleek interface using a dark color palette with neon accents (`#6C63FF`), mimicking the visual language of modern AI interfaces.

 It features a fully responsive layout that adapts from desktop to mobile screens, an interactive navigation system, and scroll-triggered animations.